 Keep in mind the outstanding balance in any Checkout will be the balance of the payer's account.
 For many enrolments, the payer and student are the same person.
 However, if the payer is another person or company, their credit can be used to pay for another student's enrolment.

 By default the first contact is nominated as the payer.
 If you wish to switch this to another contact, in the Summary hover your mouse over the name of the contact you want to set as the payer and click 'Set as Payer' button that appears.

 If a third party, such as an employer or agency are paying the fee, and if the payer has any amount outstanding, that information will be added to the total fee.
 You can choose to pay the full amount owing, zero, or a portion of the amount owing.

 If a voucher is being used to pay for an enrolment, you need to add the voucher before choosing how to pay any balance outstanding by an alternate method.

-By default, the payment type will be set to credit card.
-You can change this to another payment type of your choice (or no payment, if the student is not paying right now).
 Anything you record as a payment at this point should only be a payment you have received right now - this is not the place to record the way the student is intending to pay at some point in the future.

 You can only select Credit Card in onCourse if you have a merchant account linked to onCourse for taking direct payments.
 If you do not have a merchant account linked, and you take a credit card payment via your EFTPOS terminal or another online gateway service, you will need to record that payment type as EFTPOS or other.